 Being a school councillor is a prodigious opportunity.
 Making big and small changes all around the school is an admirable feeling.
 I also like how it gives you an independent voice of your own and no ideas are immediately turned down, they are all considered and then decided upon.

 It also gets you ready for secondary school in September as being a school councillor means that you have to have a number of responsibilities like remembering your badge and when you have to turn up for meetings, just as in secondary school I will have to remember my homework and lots more.
 Now I have learnt some valuable lessons and I am very excited to start secondary school in September.

 Goodrich offers a rich curriculum with outdoor learning making up a significant part of this.
-As well as Forest schools we offer educational trips to all children, ranging from class trips to London museums, to the Early Years visits to the Farm, or the end of year 6 trip to the beach, paid for by our wonderful parents organisation, Friends of Goodrich (FOG).
+As well as Forest Schools we offer educational trips to all children, ranging from class trips to London museums, to the Early Years visits to the farm, or the end of year 6 trip to the beach, paid for by our wonderful parents organisation FOG.

 Nethercott Farm, Devon